Table of Contents

 A single bucket typically stores the files, assets and uploads for an application.
 To create a bucket access the S3 section of the AWS Management Console and create a new bucket in the US Standard region.

-Whilst you have a lot of freedom in choosing a button name, we suggest taking care in naming buckets for maximum interoperability.
+Whilst you have a lot of freedom in choosing a bucket name, we suggest taking care in naming buckets for maximum interoperability.
 Store the bucket name in a config var to give your application access to its value.

 $ heroku config:set S3_BUCKET_NAME=appname-assets Adding config vars and restarting app... done, v22 S3_BUCKET_NAME => appname-assets